iamshgulati/learn-java-se/Interview-QA-Set-1.md

 Class type casting can only be done if there is an IS-A relation between two classes.
 That is, one class extends the other class.

 Upcasting:
-Casting subclass type object to superclass type object is known as upcasting.
+Casting a class type object to its superclass type object is known as upcasting.
-Upcasting can be done either implicitly by compiler ot explicitly by programmer.
+Upcasting can be done either implicitly by compiler or explicitly by programmer.

 Downcasting:
-Casting superclass type object to subclass type object is known as downcasting.
+Casting a class type object to its subclass type object is known as downcasting.
 Downcasting cannot be done implicitly by compiler.
 Hence downcasting operation must be done explicitly by programmer only.
 Downcasting operation must only be performed on an upcasted object, because the object being downcasted to subclass type should have the relevant class properties of the subclass type.
 And this is only possible if downcasting operation is being performed on a previously upcasted subclass object.

 There is no data loss in class type casting.
-Class specific properties may become inaccessible but they are still not removed from the object stored in memory.
+Class specific properties may become inaccessible but they are not removed from the object stored in memory.

 #### When does JVM throw ClassCastException?
 Explain why.

-ClassCastException is a run-time exception thrown by JVM while performing class casting.
+ClassCastException is a run-time exception thrown by JVM while performing class type casting.

-When casting operation is performed on an object, that does not have relevant properties of the class type it is being casted to, then JVM throws ClassCastException.
+When casting operation is performed on an object which does not have relevant properties of the class type it is being casted to, then JVM throws ClassCastException.
 ClassCastException can be avoided by using the "instanceof" operator.
-Using instanceof operator, we can first check whether the object that is being casted from one class type to another class type has the relevant properties of the class type it is being casted to.
+By using the instanceof operator, we can first check whether the object that is being casted from one class type to another class type has the relevant properties of the class type it is being casted to.
 If so, then the instanceof operator returns true, else it returns false.

 #### What is generalization?
 Explain what it means.